Chelsea champions & Liverpool relegated from Women's Super League | Goal.com

 A founding member of the league, the Reds were crowned champions in 2013 and 2014 with a team that featured the likes of Lucy Bronze and Fara Williams.

+"The Covid-19 pandemic has presented huge, ongoing challenges around the world, the majority far more important than football.
+The focus of our women’s team and staff since the beginning of the crisis was to be ready to return to WSL play when it was safe and proper to do so.

+"We believe we would have been able to meet all operational requirements but a return to play was deemed impractical."

-It's unknown if they will appeal the decision, which is complicated by the fact that should they complain it would juxtapose awkwardly with wanting the opposite for the men's team should the Premier League fail to conclude.
+The statement indicated they wouldn't appeal the decision, which would have been complicated by the fact it would juxtapose awkwardly with wanting the opposite for the men's team should the Premier League fail to conclude before they are crowned champions.

-Liverpool are set to be replaced in the WSL by Aston Villa, who were unbeaten and six points clear at the top of the Women's Championship when football was suspended, having won 13 of their 14 league fixtures.
+Liverpool are replaced i the WSL for 2020-21 by Aston Villa, who were unbeaten and six points clear at the top of the Women's Championship when football was suspended, having won 13 of their 14 league fixtures.

 The Birmingham-based club have been part of the second-tier since 2014, when it was formerly known as WSL 2, and will be competing in the WSL for the first time.